-They are told to sit for hours upon hours at a desk without complaining, doing nothing other than memorizing information that in most cases they’ll never need in their lives.
+They are told to sit at a desk for hours without complaining, and do nothing other than memorizing information that in most cases they’ll never need in their lives.
 They are told when to talk, when to move, even when to pee.

 Under this constant psychological pressure, many children end up suffering from chronic anxiety and depression.